 Alexander Lobban (1842–1918) from Loanend, Huntly, first went to England after he was accused of fathering a child with Ann Harper in 1867 (see NPE’s page).
 In Sunderland, Durham, he met and married Isabella Smith and they had two children there before moving to Scotland (they were in Inverkiethney at the 1881 Census with an 11-month old born in Sunderland).
 By 1892 they were back in Sunderland, and he and Isabella both died there.
 This Alex Lobban was a house joiner (i.e., making cabinetry for houses, not ships).
 His son, James Lobban, boiler driller, and family were living in Sunderland during the 1901 and 1911 Censuses.
 (Tree.)

 Donald Loban (1840–1903), born in Knockbain, Black Isle, was working in Hebburn at the 1871 Census as a Ship’s Plater and married Mary Jane Whelan from Newcastle.
+Donald was a Highland Loban whose family name had not changed to Logan, but in Tyneside he took to spelling it Lobban.
 Their first child was born in Hebburn (Elizabeth, ca. 1873), and the next two nearby in Jarrow (John W., ca. 1875 and Maria J, ca. 1880).
 At the 1881 Census the family was living in Cowpen, Northumberland, but in 1891 and 1901 they were back on Tyneside in South Shields.
 Donald died in 1903 in Ahoghill, Ballymena, County Antrim, Northern Ireland, aged 63, no indication of why he died there.
 Donald and Mary Jane had several boys but only John W. survived to adulthood and both his children also died in infancy, so that this line “daughtered out.”
 (Tree)

 Alexander Lobban (1847–1903) from Knabbygates, Rothiemay, first went to England as a freshly accepted Presbyterian missionary, where he served in Bermondsey, London.
 He was also a joiner.
 There he met and married a Scottish girl, Annie Talbert, from Drumblade.
 Their first son was born in Kingston-on-Thames (James Talbert Lobban, torpedoed in 1941, see WW2), then they moved to Glasgow.
 A second son, Alexander Lobban (1877–1949) and a daughter who died young were born there before Annie herself died in 1880, of TB.
 Alexander left the two boys temporarily with his mother-in-law in Insch, and went back to England to continue his mission work.
 In 1883 he was ordained and appointed minister of the Presbyterian church in Hebburn, Tyneside, Durham.
 He married a London girl, Alice Mary Bean and they had six girls and two boys.
 Some of the boys worked in the shipyard as joiners, boilermakers and plate layers.
 Many of Rev. Alex’s children stayed in Durham, but young Alexander moved to Southampton before 1911 and William Herbert Lobban (1893–1942), who had been a joiner in the shipyard before enlisting in the Army in 1912 and surviving WW1, emigrated to New Zealand in 1922.
 (Tree.)